 This year’s Report is organized into the following sections:

-Part Two outlines EEOC charge activity, litigation and settlements in FY 2018, focusing on the types and location of lawsuits filed by the Commission.
-More details on noteworthy consent decrees, conciliation agreements, judgments and jury verdicts are summarized in Appendix A to this Report.
-A discussion of cases in which the EEOC filed an amicus or appellate brief can be found in Appendix B.
+Part Two outlines EEOC charge activity, litigation and settlements in FY 2020, focusing on the types and location of lawsuits filed by the Commission.
+More details on noteworthy consent decrees, conciliation agreements, judgments and jury verdicts are summarized in Appendix B to this Report.
+A discussion of cases in which the EEOC filed an amicus or appellate brief can be found in Appendix C.

-Part Five of the Report focuses on FY 2018 litigation in which the EEOC was a party.
-This discussion is broken into several topic areas, including: (1) pleading deficiencies raised by employers; (2) statutes of limitations cases involving both pattern-or-practice and other types of claims; (3) the state of employer challenges based on the EEOC’s alleged failure to meet its conciliation obligations prior to filing suit; (4) intervention-related issues, both when the EEOC attempts to enter a case through intervention and when third parties attempt to join as plaintiffs in EEOC-filed lawsuits; (5) class discovery issues in EEOC litigation, including the scope of discovery in class-based or pattern-or-practice cases, and the use of experts; (6) general discovery issues involving both employers and the EEOC in litigation between the parties; (7) favorable and unfavorable summary judgment rulings; (8) trial-related issues; and (9) circumstances in which courts have awarded attorneys’ fees to prevailing parties.
+Part Five of the Report focuses on FY 2020 litigation in which the EEOC was a party.
+This discussion is broken down into numerous topic areas, including: (1) pleading deficiencies raised by employers and the EEOC; (2) statutes of limitations cases involving both pattern-or-practice and other types of claims; (3) intervention and consolidation of claims with private counsel representing charging parties; (4) class issues in EEOC litigation; (5) other critical issues in EEOC litigation, including protective orders, ESI and experts; (6) general discovery issues in litigation between the parties; (7) favorable and unfavorable summary judgment rulings, which also are summarized in greater detail in Appendix E; (8) default judgments against employers; (9) impact of bankruptcy proceedings; (10) trial-related issues and those tied to remedies and settlements; and (11) circumstances in which courts have awarded attorneys’ fees to prevailing parties.

-Appendices A-D are useful resources that should be read in tandem with the Report.
-Appendix A includes summaries of significant EEOC consent decrees, conciliation agreements, judgments, and jury awards.
-Appendix B highlights appellate cases where the EEOC has filed an amicus or appellant brief, and decided appellate cases in FY 2018.
-Appendix C includes information on select subpoena enforcement actions filed by the EEOC in FY 2018.
-Appendix D highlights notable summary judgment decisions by claim type.
+Appendices A-E are useful resources that should be read in tandem with the Report.
+Appendix A discusses cases in which parties sued employers for their mandatory vaccination policy.
+Appendix B includes summaries of significant EEOC consent decrees, conciliation agreements, judgments, and jury verdicts.
+Appendix C highlights appellate cases where the EEOC has filed an amicus or appellant brief, and decided appellate cases in FY 2020.
+Appendix D includes information on select subpoena enforcement actions filed by the EEOC in FY 2020.
+Appendix E highlights notable summary judgment decisions by claim type.